deniszm/k3d-flux-obot/README.md

 - GitRepository CRD pointing to `https://github.com/deniszm/obot`
 - HelmRelease CRD deploying obot from `helm/` directory
 - obot application running in `default` namespace

+> **Important**: The obot application requires a Kubernetes secret named `obot` with a `token` key containing your Telegram Bot token.
+This secret must be created manually after the infrastructure deployment.

 ### Generated Files
 The following files are automatically created in your flux-gitops repository: